JuliaPackageMirrors/ZVSimulator.jl/README.md

 ##### ZV for MCMC

 `examples/mcmc_mvtdist.jl` provides an example of computing the VRFs for a Monte Carlo simulation from a multivariate Student target distribution.
-The MCMC tasks are defined by usind the (model, sampler, runner) triplet-interface of the `MCMC` package.
+The MCMC tasks are defined by using the (model, sampler, runner) triplet-interface of the `MCMC` package.
 Then `psim_serialmc_vrf()` is invoked on these tasks to calculate the VRFs by simulating 100 chains, each consisting of 10000 iterations of which the first 1000 are discarded as burnin.